-A. Ductile Iron Pipe and Fittings for Gravity Sewer and Force Main Application
+A. Ductile Iron Pipe and Fittings for Gravity Sewer and Force Main Application size and Class 51 for pipe smaller than six inches Glands for mechanical joints shall be of ductile iron or cast iron.

-1. Ductile iron pipe shall conform to the requirements of ANSI/AWWA C151/A21.52-8651 unless otherwise noted on the plans.
-The pipe shall be Class 50 thickness 350 for pipe six-sizes 4 inches through 24 inches and class 250 for sizes from 30 inches to 36 inches. or larger in
+Ductile iron pipe shall conform to the requirements of ANSI/AWWA C151/A21.52-8651 unless otherwise noted on the plans.
+The pipe shall be Class 50 thickness350 for pipe six-sizes 4 inches through 24 inches and class 250 for sizes from 30 inches to 36 inches. or larger in